franklinharvey/marp-cli/README.md

 ### npx

 [npx](https://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner) is the best tool when you want to convert Markdown right now.
-Just run below if you are installed [Node.js](https://nodejs.org/):
+Just run below if you have installed [Node.js](https://nodejs.org/):

 ```bash
 # Convert slide deck into HTML